Douglas AC-47 Spooky: United States Air Force

 Airman First Class John L. Levitow, an AC-47 loadmaster with the 3rd SOS, received the Medal of Honor for saving his aircraft, Spooky 71, from destruction on 24 February 1969 during a fire-support mission at Long Binh.
 The aircraft was struck by an 82-mm mortar round that inflicted 3,500 shrapnel holes, wounding Levitow 40 times, but he used his body to jettison an armed magnesium flare, which ignited shortly after Levitow ejected it from the aircraft, allowing the AC-47 to return to base.

 Other air forces

-By the end of 1969 most AC-47Ds were transferred to the Republic of Vietnam Air Force. the RVNAF kept using them until 1975. most of them were destroyed or captured by North Vietnam at the end of the war.
+By the end of 1969 most AC-47Ds were transferred to the Republic of Vietnam Air Force.
+The RVNAF kept using them until 1975 when most of them were destroyed or captured by North Vietnam at the end of the war.

 In 1969, Laos received its first AC-47 armed with SUU-11/A minigun pods.
 These pods ended up being unsatisfactory so later RLAF AC-47s were equipped with .50 cal machine guns or the MXU-470/A minigun modules.

 The Khmer Air Force received some AC-47Ds from the USAF between 1973 and 1974 and also converted some with .50 cal machine guns.
 Several of them were given to Thailand after the end of the Cambodian Civil War.